eFuzyon/tools/README.md

 1. OVERVIEW

-The "eFuzyon Project" was created by "eFuzyon Technology" to help PHP developers with boring tasks like cleaning up strings, generating URI strings, and others.
+The "eFuzyon Tools" was created by "eFuzyon Technology" to help PHP developers with boring tasks like cleaning up strings, generating URI strings, and others.

 Our main goal is to increase your productivity while maintaining or creating a